Australia–Israel relations: 20th century: 1948–1999

+In the 1980s, Prime Minister Bob Hawke opposed UN Resolution 3379, which designated Zionism as a form of racism, labelling it a "blatant distortion of the truth".
+Australia had voted against the resolution's adoption in 1975, and sponsored its revocation in 1991.

+21st century

+Ties with Israel were strengthened under Prime Minister John Howard and Foreign Minister Alexander Downer, who supported Israel in the 2006 Lebanon War.
+While relations between the two countries were often shaped by the Israeli–Palestinian conflict, Howard stated that Australia's capacity to influence events within the region was limited and should not be overstated.

 A 2014 BBC World Service opinion poll found that 67% of Australians had a negative view of Israel's influence and 24% had a positive view.
 However, Israel was viewed less negatively than in the 2007 survey.
 Of the countries surveyed, only Indonesia and the UK had a greater proportion of their population view Israel negatively.
 No similar survey was conducted to ascertain Israeli perceptions of Australia.

 In December 2016, Foreign Minister Julie Bishop openly distanced Australia from the United States in response to their abstention regarding UNSC Resolution 2334, suggesting that Australia would have voted against the resolution had it been in the Security Council.
 Australia was the only nation to have spoken out against the resolution besides Israel.

 In February 2017, Prime Minister Benjamin Netanyahu became the first incumbent Israeli leader to visit Australia.
-Netanyahu met with the Prime Minister and Malcolm Turnbull, Governor-General Sir Peter Cosgrove and other state and federal politicians.
+Netanyahu met with the Prime Minister Malcolm Turnbull, Governor-General Sir Peter Cosgrove and other state and federal politicians.

-In May 2018, Australia's ambassador to Israel, Chris Cannan, along with other diplomats from Western powers, did not attend the opening of the new United States embassy in Jerusalem.
+In May 2018, Australia's ambassador to Israel, Chris Cannan, along with other diplomats from other countries, did not attend the opening of the new United States embassy in Jerusalem.

 In October 2018, Australian prime minister Scott Morrison announced Australia was reviewing whether to move Australia's embassy in Israel from Tel Aviv to Jerusalem, and recognizing Jerusalem as the capital of Israel.
 In December 2018, Morrison announced Australia has recognised West Jerusalem as the capital of Israel but will not immediately move its embassy from Tel Aviv.

 In October 2022, Australia reversed the previous government's decision and stated it would no longer recognise West Jerusalem as Israel's capital.
 Foreign Minister Penny Wong reaffirmed that Jerusalem's status should be decided through peace negotiations between Israelis and Palestinians.

-Many politicians, including Prime Minister Anthony Albanese, have openly condemned the Boycott, Divestment and Sanctions (BDS) movement.
+Prime Minister Anthony Albanese has openly condemned the Boycott, Divestment and Sanctions (BDS) movement.